solari-sviluppo-prodotti/sol-verificaC19-sdk-cpp-linux/README.md

 and can be implemented using IRulesProvider, IKeysProbider or IRulesKeysProvider interfaces.

-SDK provide example implementations to update Rules and Keys from Italian provider, (RulesProviderItaly and KeysProvuderItaly) but you can implement provider to get Rules or Keys from other states or by your custom provider.
+SDK provide example implementations to update Rules and Keys from Italian provider, (RulesProviderItaly and KeysProviderItaly) but you can implement provider to get Rules or Keys from other states or by your custom provider.

 Interfaces declare methods to refresh Rules or Keys or All (IRulesKeysProvider).